tauqeerali1/BudgetHub/README.md

 1) Create Voice Powered Budget Tracker using React App.
 3) It tracks income, expence, total balance and also show graphs of them.
-4) Added voice capabilities in this applications using Speechly and Integreated google-pay payment gateway button with Local Storage to save data
+4) Added voice capabilities in this applications using Speechly and Integreated google-pay paymentbutton.
 5) Add, delete and categorize all your incomes/expenses with your voice and track your budget at ease.